Copenhagen-Theatre-Circle/ctc-members/readme.md

 #Roadmap for CTC Members

-- Automatic allocation of membership rebate codes
 - CTCDB+ (set up admin pages to enter data for projects)
 - implement audition and questionnaire forms as part of framework
+- create non-members area with reduced functionality
 - transfer all accounting and auditing to framework
-- finalise ticketing data import
+- finalise ticket sales data import

+DONE:
+- Automatic allocation of membership rebate codes